 Skip to main content

 Explore the exciting world of forensic science, criminal justice, and intelligence at Point Park University’s CSI Summer Camp!
-Returning after a five-year hiatus, this week-long experience gives high school students a hands-on introduction to crime scene investigation, evidence analysis, and the real-world applications of these fields.
+This experience gives high school students a hands-on introduction to crime scene investigation, evidence analysis, and the real-world applications of these fields.

-To participate in this exciting program, students must be entering grades 9-12 as of Fall 2025 and/or be a 2025 high school graduate.
-No prior experience is necessary in order to participate.
+To participate in this exciting program, students must be entering grades 9-12 as of Fall 2026 and/or be a 2026 high school graduate.
+No prior experience is necessary to participate.

 This program is open to the first 15 students who complete the registration and pay their deposit.